vnayar/final-fantasy-iii-neoclassical/README.txt

     distinct.
   - Lower tier jobs gain access to equipment throughout the game, keeping them viable.
   - Abilities that had questionable value were reworked, including Scare, Buildup, and Jump.
+  - Steal has been completely re-written:
+    - New thieves still have a reasonable chance to steal.
+    - Most monsters have more interesting loot.
+    - High thief skill allows one to steal rarer items.

 ## Melee Damage Formula Changes